 The process of day trading is simple.
 You buy shares of a company, and on the same day, sell it at a profit.
 You usually do this multiple times per day.
 On a busy day, a full-time trader will easily make over 100 trades.
 You can really do much more elaborate things, especially when using options.
 But let’s keep it simple for the time being.
 Selling all of your shares before market close means that you have the added security of sleeping with cash every night.

 The advantage here is that it makes you immune to overnight events.
 War?
 Negative trade news?
 Black Monday?
 For a day trader, it doesn’t matter.
 In fact, market turmoil is a key activator for the volume and volatility needed to trade successfully.
 Trading is a learned skill, just like playing golf, or ice skating.
-Nobody, and I mean nobody, is naturally good at either when they first start.
+Nobody and I mean nobody is naturally good at either when they first start.
 It takes time, many painful mistakes, and conviction to become good at it.

-The reality is, most doctors who buy stocks aren’t actually *day* trading.
+The reality is, that most doctors who buy stocks aren’t actually *day* trading.
 They are simply buying and holding for a period of time.
 Even still, they manage to lose money.
 When the average doctor ‘picks’ a stock, it’s usually without any of the necessary steps needed to succeed.
 Can you read a balance sheet?
 Did you listen to the conference call?
 Do you know the product roadmap?
 Are you familiar with how industry peers are valued?

 I’m guessing for most doctors, the answer will be no.